JuanHidalgo790/JuanHidalgo790.github.io/_pages/about.md

 ![Illustration of modeling engineering machines using computer](/images/image__my_webpage.jpeg){: .align-right width="250px"}

-👨🏻‍💻 I am a doctor in mechanical engineering and an enthusiast of computational modeling for diverse engineering problems.
+👨🏻‍💻 I am a PhD in mechanical engineering and an enthusiast of computational modeling for diverse engineering problems.

 🔬 My research interests are in the development of numerical models for solving acoustic problems, with approaches focused on optimizing computational resources.